danielstaal/project/REPORT.md

 #### Problem description

 The case is Chips & Circuits.
 In Chip design, ideally the connections between gates are as short as possible.
-This project is about finding ways to compute the shortest length of the sum of all the paths in a chip and figuring out why for certain prints (25 gates placed on a 18x13x7 square) it is especially hard or easy to find valid solutions.
+This project is about finding ways to compute the shortest length of the sum of all the paths in a chip and figuring out why for certain prints (configurations of 25 gates placed on a 18x13x7 square) it is especially hard or easy to find valid solutions.
 In the project a user friendly application has been built to show the results from random netlists (a list of gates that have to be connected) in a range of 10 to 50 connections for three different prints.

 <img src="https://github.com/danielstaal/project/blob/master/doc/App.PNG?raw=true" width="800">